 What to Do If You Have Cold and Other Respiratory Symptoms

-If you start having trouble breathing when sick with a cold, start following the Yellow/Caution Zone on your Asthma Action Plan.
+If you start having trouble breathing when sick with a cold, follow your Asthma Action Plan.
 Contact your doctor if symptoms do not improve.
-And get immediate medical help for emergency asthma symptoms.
+And get medical help right away for emergency asthma symptoms.

-Irritants and allergens can cause inflammation in your nose.
+Irritants and allergens can cause inflammation (swelling) in your nose.
 This is called rhinitis.
-When your symptoms coincide with a certain season of the year, it’s commonly called “hay fever” even though it doesn't cause a fever and can be triggered by many different allergens.
+When you have symptoms during a certain season of the year or when you are exposed to certain allergens, it’s commonly called allergic rhinitis or “hay fever.”

 Common allergens that can cause rhinitis include animal dander, dust mites, mold, and pollen.